-Flame Retardant Chemicals: What we’ve learned
+Flame Retardant Chemicals: What We’ve Learned

 In 1975, a new law was introduced in California to prevent fire deaths and injuries caused by the increase in cigarette related fires around that time.
 It was called Technical Bulletin 117.
 You may recognize seeing a label with “TB117” on your mattresses or couch cushions.
 The law mandated that all fabrics sold in California had to meet a certain flammability standard (it had to resist exposure to an open flame for 12 seconds).
 Furniture makers responded by introducing flame retardant chemicals to the highly flammable polyurethane foam inside.

 In 1976, a law passed called the U.S. Toxic Substances Control Act (1976).
-It was meant to control for toxic chemicals, however in the years since it was passed, it has banned very few chemicals.
+It was meant to be a control for toxic chemicals, however in the years since it was passed, it has banned very few chemicals.
 Of the thousands introduced since then, 85% have no health data associated with them at all.
-On top of that, the law allowed for 62,000 previous chemicals that had previously existed to be “grandfathered” and allowed to be sold going forward without any testing.
+On top of that, the law allowed for 62,000 chemicals that had previously existed to be “grandfathered” and allowed to be sold going forward without any testing.
 This included the flame retardant chemicals used in most furniture.

 These flame retardants have been linked to serious health problems, including cancer, developmental problems, neurological deficits and impaired fertility.